 Short Breaks are a form of support for carers as they provide opportunities for children and young people to spend time away from their primary carers.
 This may include day, evening, overnight or weekend activities and can take place at the child’s home, in their local community, at the home of an approved carer, or other residential setting.

-Please visit our Short Breaks in Ealing page for more information.
+Please visit our Short Breaks in Ealing (internal link) page for more information.

 Carer's Allowance is extra money to help you look after someone with substantial caring needs.
 You could also claim Carer's Credit so there won't be any gaps in your National Insurance record if you have to take on caring responsibilities.